Role: UX Design lead

 Competitor research

-Review of our competitors product offerings was undertaken, as well as best practise research on file management tools and collaboration tools such as Microsoft Office, Google Drive, Monday and Trello.
-This was documented in sections: collaborative working, projects & teamsfile management.
+I reviewed competitors’ product offerings and conducted best practice research focused on file management and collaboration tools we knew from prior research our users would be familiar with (such as Microsoft Office and Google Drive.
+This was documented in sections: collaborative working, projects & teams and file management.

 Setting out testing structure